Voices by INAudio Audiobooks (Findaway Voices by Spotify) for Authors

 Navigate the publishing process with ease and discover your publishing potential.

-How to publish an audiobook with Findaway Voices
+How to publish an audiobook with Voices by INAudio

 You just upload your audiobook and get started.

-Here are the steps [I’m quoting Findaway Voices by Spotify’s website]:
+Here are the steps [I’m quoting the old Findaway Voices by Spotify’s website]:

-1. Create an account or login at Findaway Voices.
+Create an account or login (at Findaway Voices prior to August 1).

 “To avoid any delays, we strongly encourage that you ensure your assets pass our requirements prior to submission.”

-“Please note that all of the above steps have to be done by the author, not the narrator.
-If your book is being produced outside of Findaway Voices, you’ll have to get your audio files from the producer before proceeding.”
+“Please note that all of the above steps have to be done by the author, not the narrator” and “you’ll have to get your audio files from the producer before proceeding.”

 In your dashboard in “Retailer Links,” you’ll be able to retrieve the URLs for where your audiobook is sold.
 You’ll also receive weekly digest emails informing you of the URLs for where your audiobook is live.

-Authors set the prices for their audiobooks that are distributed by Findaway Voices by Spotify.
+Authors set the prices for their audiobooks that are distributed by Voices by INAudio.
 You can also set the price of your book for ACX, something you can’t do when publishing your audiobook through ACX directly.

 Author and blogger M.K.
 Williams offers further guidance on audiobook pricing strategy in this excellent article, “Pricing Your Audiobook.”